-- The Public Audit Committee will take evidence today from the Auditor General for Scotland (AGS) on his report on The 2020/21 audit of Scottish Canals, which was published on 8 February 2022. - 2.
-The AGS has prepared a note on the key messages from the report, which, along with a copy of the briefing, can be found in the Annexe.
+- On 24 February 2022, the Public Audit Committee took evidence from the Auditor General for Scotland (AGS) on his report on The 2020/21 audit of Scottish Canals, which was published on 8 February 2022. - 2.
+The Committee will take evidence at its meeting today from Scottish Canals and Transport Scotland.
+A copy of the AGS's report can be found in the Annexe.

-Clerks to the Committee 21 February 2022
+Clerks to the Committee 21 March 2022